 One reason that can lead to teeth chipping is nighttime grinding, also called bruxism.
 One in three people suffer from this, according to the according to the Academy of General Dentistry.
 So it’s not a rare condition.

-Grinding and clenching slowly wears down and erodes the teeth, especially along the surfaces most involved in chewing.
+Grinding and clenching slowly wears down the teeth, especially along the surfaces most involved in chewing.
 It weakens the enamel, which makes it more susceptible to chipping.
 The American Dental Association (ADA) actually lists it as a symptom of grinding your teeth.

 Another reason your teeth may be chipping could be poor nutrition.
 The foods you do — and don’t — eat greatly affect the strength of your teeth.
 For example, eating foods with a lot of sugars, starches, and acid can erode the enamel in your teeth and make them weaker.

 You may also have a bad bite, meaning it’s imbalanced and some of your teeth take the brunt of each bite rather than being properly distributed across all of the teeth.
 If this is the case, you will probably be able to see that your teeth are crooked.
 Although it’s possible to have straight-looking teeth but still have an uneven bite.

 What Causes Teeth To Break?